netconf-wg/transaction-id/draft-ietf-netconf-transaction-id.md

 ## NETCONF Capability URN

-This document requets IANA to register the following capability identifier URN in the 'Network Configuration Protocol (NETCONF) Capability URNs'
+This document requests IANA to register the following capability identifier URN in the 'Network Configuration Protocol (NETCONF) Capability URNs'
 registry:

+RFC Ed.: replace XXXX with actual RFC number and remove this note.

 ~~~
 Capability: :txid